mxcube/mxcubeqt/_posts/2016-05-22-last_meetings.md

 ## Background

 The Jan 2018 meeting has been
-[organised on different lines](doc/meetings_2018_Diamond/Proposed Agenda for ISPyB-MXCuBE meeting Jan-Feb 2018 v4.pdf)), to put more emphasis on [the scientific goals of the project](Background and suggestions for presentations ISPyB-MXCuBE meeting Jan-Feb 2018.pdf) and on how to make them feed through into the development priorities and the coordination of activities.
+[organised on different lines](doc/meetings_2018_Diamond/Proposed Agenda for ISPyB-MXCuBE meeting Jan-Feb 2018 v4.pdf), to put more emphasis on [the scientific goals of the project](Background and suggestions for presentations ISPyB-MXCuBE meeting Jan-Feb 2018.pdf) and on how to make them feed through into the development priorities and the coordination of activities.

-The meeting was organised in cooperation with ISPyB with the folowing, joint [Agenda](doc/meetings_2018_Diamond/Agenda for ISPyB-MXCuBE meeting Jan-Feb 2018 final.pdf')
+The meeting was held together with ISPyB, with the following, joint [Agenda](doc/meetings_2018_Diamond/Agenda for ISPyB-MXCuBE meeting Jan-Feb 2018 final.pdf)
-==

 ## Full list of presentations